Chicken And Dressing made easy with skinless, boneless, stewed chicken thighs and sage.

 Make dressing according to directions on package, substituting 1/2 of the liquid with the cooked chicken both.

 Place in a serving dish.
-Serve hot.

-Continue stirring and cooking until mixture is a nice brown (not burned).
+Continue stirring and cooking until mixture is a nice golden brown.

 Slowly add a little water and a little broth, stirring rapidly until it reaches a boil.